jirifilip/JupyLaunch/README.md

-This a GUI launcher for Jupyter Notebook.
+A GUI launcher for Jupyter Notebook.